 In addition, reservations booked under the USAA's rate code have caps on financial liability for damage to a rental car ($5,000) and waives Loss of Use charges.

-For military families that want to rent a car for personal travel, it's going to be hard to beat USAA rate and if you need to be booked under the USAA rate code to take advantage of their benefits, send us a note after making a quote request and we will find the cheapest possible USAA rate.
+For military families that want to rent a car for personal travel, it's going to be hard to beat USAA rate.
+If you need to be booked under the USAA rate code to take advantage of their benefits, make a quote request and then shoot us an email (email@example.com) and we will find the cheapest possible USAA rate.

 Most major rental car companies have a connection to Veterans Advantage, a membership program that provides access to various discounts, much like AAA, AARP and the Entertainment Book.
 The company provides discount codes for Alamo, Avis, Budget, Dollar, Enterprise, Europcar, Hertz, National, and Thrifty—the four companies that partner with the USAA plus five additional companies.

 Veterans Advantage has two forms of membership—free and fee-based.
 To access to the rental car discounts, you need to have a paid Veterans Advantage membership, which starts at $64.90 per year.
 That's why the travel discounts are listed as VetRewards Exclusive.